-About half of all newborns develop jaundice, a yellowing of a baby’s skin and eyes.
-Newborn jaundice can occur when babies have a high level of bilirubin, a yellow pigment produced during normal breakdown of red blood cells.
-In older babies and adults, bilirubin is usually processed by the liver, and then passed through the intestinal tract.
+Newborn jaundice is a yellowing of a baby’s skin and eyes.
+Newborn jaundice is very common and can occur when babies have a high level of bilirubin, a yellow pigment produced during normal breakdown of red blood cells.
+In older babies and adults, the liver processes bilirubin, which then passes it through the intestinal tract.
 However, a newborn’s still-developing liver may not be mature enough to remove bilirubin.

 The good news is that in most cases, newborn jaundice goes away on its own as a baby’s liver develops and as the baby begins to feed, which helps bilirubin pass through the body.

 In most cases, jaundice will disappear within two to three weeks.
 Jaundice that persists longer than three weeks may be a symptom of an underlying condition.
 Additionally, high levels of bilirubin can put a baby at risk for deafness, cerebral palsy, or other forms of brain damage.
-That’s why the American Academy of Pediatrics (AAP) recommends that all babies be examined for jaundice every time vital signs are measured, or at least every 8 to 12 hours; before discharge from the hospital; and again a few days after discharge.
-(AAP, 2004)
+That’s why the American Academy of Pediatrics (AAP) recommends that all newborn babies be examined for jaundice every time their vital signs are measured (or at least every eight to 12 hours), before discharge from the hospital, and again a few days after discharge.

 Babies at highest risk for developing newborn jaundice are:

-- Premature babies, born before 38 weeks’ gestation.
+- premature babies, or babies born before 37 weeks’ gestation

-- Babies who are not getting enough breast milk, either because they are having a hard time feeding or because their mothers’ milk is not in yet.
+- babies who aren’t getting enough breast milk, either because they are having a hard time feeding or because their mothers’ milk isn’t in yet

-- Babies whose blood type is not compatible with their mothers’—this may cause a buildup of antibodies that destroy babies’ red blood cells and cause a sudden rise in bilirubin levels.
+Babies whose blood types aren’t compatible with their mothers’ can develop a buildup of antibodies that destroy babies’ red blood cells and cause a sudden rise in bilirubin levels.

 The first sign of jaundice is a yellowing of a baby’s skin and eyes.
-The yellowing may begin within two and four days of birth and start in the face before spreading down across the body.
+The yellowing may begin within two to four days after birth and may start in the face before spreading down across the body.
 Bilirubin levels typically peak between three to seven days after birth.

 If a finger lightly pressed on a baby’s skin causes that area of skin to become yellow, it’s likely a sign of jaundice.